NLP4Ecology 2025

 • Ecolinguistic applications of NLP.

-• Large Language Models (LLMs) application in Climata Change and Environmental domain.
+• Large Language Models (LLMs) application in Climate Change and Environmental domain.

 • Analyzing Social Media for Harmful Environmental Narratives.